Mutual Respect and Understanding between Faith Communities

 Established in 1989, York Interfaith Group aims to contribute to the promotion of mutual respect and understanding between faith communities and to respond to the new and changing ethnic and faith mix of the population in York.
 We organise monthly intellectual events, as well as an annual interfaith week every November full of talks, meditation sessions, and house of worships visits in York, and around.

-We meet at the City of York Council, West Offices, Station Rise, York, YO1 6GA.
-Meetings are normally held on the first Tuesday of each month from 7pm - 9.00pm (unless we advertise otherwise)
+York Interfaith Group meet at the City of York Council, West Offices, Station Rise, York, YO1 6GA.
+Meetings are normally held on the first Tuesday of each month from 7pm - 9.00pm (unless we advertise otherwise).
+All is welcome.

 Statement by York Interfaith